We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Airspace modernisation in other parts of the UK

-The DfT and CAA may expand the scope of the UKADS in the future, as explained in autumn 2024 consultation.
-For example, this could be another cluster of the airspace change masterplan.
-In the meantime, in the interests of fairness, we are reforming how airspace change is paid for, through a new Airspace Design Support Fund.
-Instead of wholly funding an airspace change proposal themselves, some airport sponsors progressing airspace change proposals that are not in scope of the UKADS may be eligible to claim certain costs back from the fund.
+The DfT and CAA may expand the scope of the UKADS in the future, as explained in the autumn 2024 consultation.
+In the meantime, we are reforming how airspace change is paid for.
+Instead of wholly funding an airspace change proposal themselves, some airport sponsors progressing airspace change proposals that are not in scope of the UKADS may be eligible to claim certain costs back from a new Airspace Design Support Fund.

 Recovering UKADS costs